ececanga/weather-app-react/README.md

 # Notes

+- Pseudocodes for the algorithms are available in the docs directory.

 This project is a web application for displaying the weather data obtained from OpenWeatherMap Weather API.
 In addition to the given cities, the user can search for a city to get the weather information.
 The application is deployed via Heroku.

 For the API info visit: